Yield: one 9-inch cheesecake

 “Back to Baking”, pp. 164

 Oh how I love the richness and sweetness of cheesecakes.
 So much deliciousness in one dessert is probably frowned upon in some parts of the world (sadly!).
 This recipe is very unique in the sense that it is at least as good as a traditional cheesecake, but contains fresh raspberries and also has hints of lime and white chocolate.
-The lime cuts down on the sweetness a bit while the white chocolate provides an additional layer of flavor.
+The lime cuts down on the sweetness a bit while the white chocolate provides an additional layer of flavour.
 Another unusual ingredient for a cheesecake is the sour cream, which makes for a less rich cheesecake that is just as scrumptious.
 I would never have thought to combine these eclectic ingredients together, but they totally work!
 If you are craving an excellent yet less rich cheesecake, this is definitely the recipe to try.

 Ingredients for crust: